Mobilum Technologies Announces - GuruFocus.com

-Under the terms of the agreement, this funding represents an investment in Mobilum proposed product for the purpose of increasing credit card usage in Poland.
-According to the network's funding program, funding will be up to €75,000 in total towards Mobilum's proposed project development.
-Mobilum's proposed new product development will introduce a new Mobilum branded mobile wallet, Mobilum Pay.
+The Mobilum Pay project funding has reached a total amount of €75,000.
+These funds support the development of Mobilum's branded wallet, Mobilum Pay.
+Under the terms of the project funding agreement, the Mobilum Pay wallet will serve to increase credit card usage in Poland.

-The first stage of Mobilum Pay's development combines Mobilum's fiat to crypto onramp solution along with a debit card offering from one of the globe's largest credit card networks.
-Mobilum Pay's vision is to ultimately provide payment accounts in multiple currencies, debit card issuing capabilities as well as money transferring via the network's money sending to name but a few of the functionalities under development.
-The development of Mobilum Pay is well underway and its initial launch is projected by Q4 of this year.
+The current version of the Mobilum Pay wallet is being designed to combine Mobilum's fiat to crypto onramp solution along with a debit card offering from one of the globe's largest credit card networks.
+Future versions of Mobilum Pay will provide payment accounts in multiple currencies, debit card issuing capabilities as well as money transferring via the network's money sending channel and more.
+Development of Mobilum Pay mobile wallet continues to progress.
+Official launch of the Mobilum Pay wallet remains on track for Q4 of this year.

-"It is an honor to have gained the trust and confidence from one of the World's largest credit card networks in the form of project funding.
-We see this investment as another endorsement for Mobilum's ability to develop partnership with leaders in the global payment industry and its ability to deliver innovative solutions to the marketplace.", comments Mobilum Technologies CEO Steven LaBella.
+"The need for better payment solutions has never been greater.
+Serving companies in crypto to neo banking, Mobilum Technologies continues to work with industry leaders to invest in and develop innovative global payment solutions." explains Mobilum Technologies CEO, Steven LaBella.

 About Mobilum Technologies Inc.